MOLA: Enhancing Industrial Process Monitoring Using Multi-Block Orthogonal Long Short-Term Memory Autoencoder: Introduction

-Leveraging the recent breakthroughs in deep learning, Artificial Neural Networks (ANNs), through the use of multiple fully-connected layers and nonlinear activation functions, have achieved remarkable successes in extracting complex nonlinear features among process variables \cite{abiodun2018state} for process monitoring.
+Leveraging the recent breakthroughs in deep learning, Artificial Neural Networks (ANNs), which consist of multiple fully connected layers and nonlinear activation functions, have achieved remarkable successes in extracting complex nonlinear features among process variables \cite{abiodun2018state} for process monitoring.
 Among prevailing ANN-based methods, Multi-layer Perceptron (MLP), Convolutional Neural Network (CNN), and Recurrent Neural Network (RNN) are some of the most effective and widely-used deep learning architectures for process monitoring \cite{wu2018deep, arunthavanathan2021deep,heo2018fault}.
-Since traditional ANN-based process monitoring methods are essentially supervised classification methods\cite{yang2022autoencoder}, their monitoring performance relies on the availability of a large amount of labeled data, especially faulty data which are typically limited and hard to acquire in practice\cite{ji2022review}.
+Since traditional ANN-based process monitoring methods are essentially supervised classification methods \cite{yang2022autoencoder}, their monitoring performance relies on the availability of a large amount of labeled data, especially faulty data which are typically limited and hard to acquire in practice \cite{ji2022review}.

 Meanwhile, unsupervised methods, such as the autoencoder (AE), have gathered increasing attention due to their ability to extract features from unlabeled data, thereby presenting a more viable alternative for process monitoring \cite{ji2022review}.
 As illustrated in Figure \ref{fig_AE}, the core structure of an AE comprises an input layer, an encoder layer, a latent space, a decoder layer, and an output layer.
 Specifically, an encoder maps the original input data into its latent space consisting of codes (or latent variables) that effectively capture and retain the key data representations.
 A decoder is then employed to accurately reconstruct the original information from these lower-dimensional embeddings, aiming to reproduce data that are indistinguishable from the original input data \cite{fan2017autoencoder}.